 Several facts about these laws are worth noting.
-First, taxes tend to be levied on manufacturers, whereas subsidies tend to be given directly to consumers, a point that is explored in the next section.
-Second, by their very nature, none of these policies places a direct tax on the targeted externality; they tax fuel economy instead.
-This deviation from the Pigouvian ideal has efficiency implications that are detailed in Section V. Third, all of these policies create tax notches-by which small, marginal changes in fuel economy create large, discrete changes in taxation.
-These notches introduce incentives that may cause inefficiency, as discussed in Section VI.
-Fourth, all of these policies maintain a distinction between passenger cars and light trucks, which induces automakers to relabel vehicles as light trucks, as analyzed in Section VI.
+First, taxes tend to be levied on manufacturers, whereas subsidies tend to be given directly to consumers, a point which is explored in the next section.
+Second, by their very nature, none of these policies places a direct tax on the targeted externality, but instead tax fuel economy.
+This deviation from the Pigouvian ideal has efficiency implications which are detailed in section 5.
+Third, all of these policies create tax notches - by which small, marginal changes in fuel economy create large, discrete changes in taxation.
+These notches introduce incentives that may cause inefficiency, as discussed in section 6.
+Fourth, all of these policies maintain a distinction between passenger cars and light trucks, which induce automakers to relabel vehicles as light trucks, as analyzed in section 6.